Skip to main content

 2. Builds and compiles the referenced assertion contracts

-3. Creates a release on the platform
+4. Creates a pending release on the platform after you confirm

 You’ll be prompted to confirm before applying.
 Use --yes to skip the confirmation prompt: